Self-discovery exercises: 10 tools to understand yourself

 Best for: People who learn through doing, those who find sitting still difficult, anyone whose self-knowledge is based on theory rather than experience

-What you’ll discover: Your genuine preferences, what energizes versus drains you, which routines you actually value, personality aspects you didn’t know you had
+What you’ll discover: Your genuine preferences, what energizes versus drains you, which routines you value, personality aspects you didn’t know you had

 If you process best through conversation rather than solo exploration, the next two exercises use other people as mirrors.